×

 What are the schools in France like?

 "There is an entrance exam every year and there is a lot of demand with very few openings.
 If your child is not going into CP, try anyway.
 The number of available places in the CE1-CM2 grades announced on the website may not accurately reflect reality.
 I highly recommend this school.
 I think the teaching is wonderful and the international community is very inviting.
 If my child didn't know any French, I would get them started on it because the learning is fast-paced and the kids need to keep up.
-Seeing as how the children were selected through a test, the level of ability is quite high," commented one expat when asked about Haut Sartoux Primary Anglophone Section in Valbonne.
+Seeing as how the children were selected through a test, the level of ability is quite high," remarked one expat living in Valbonne with children attending Haut Sartoux Primary Anglophone Section.

 View More Answers